godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 The patterns are matched from top to bottom.
 If a pattern matches, the first corresponding block will be executed.
 After that, the execution continues below the ``match`` statement.
-If you want to have a fallthrough, you can use ``continue`` to stop execution in the current block and check for an additional match in the patterns below it.
+You can use ``continue`` to stop execution in the current block and check for an additional match in the patterns below it.

 There are 6 pattern types: